 Keith: I love that idea – abstracting and virtualizing the business data.
 What’s the pricing model?

-Ben: We are free and open-source, so the core platform is free.
+Ben: The core platform code is available for free.
 There are no feature limitations or paywalls.
 You can go on GitHub, download the code and access the entire code base.
 We make that as easy as possible through Docker, NPM and cloning the GitHub repo.
-We are also now bringing that open-source spirit to the cloud by offering an unlimited, no- paywalls cloud tier.
 If you need a little more power for production projects, you can use our Standard Cloud or go all the way up to our Enterprise Cloud which provides premium support and an SLA.

 Keith: I just tried it out myself and spun up a project in the cloud on Directus Cloud.
 It took a couple of minutes and was very easy to do.
 I encourage everyone to check it out and try it for themselves.

 Directus is open source, so anyone can download and start using it to manage everything in a SQL database.
 The platform can create an API out of any SQL database, so its uses are essentially only limited by the user’s imagination.
 The ultimate vision for Directus is to virtualize all business data, no matter where you store it.
 That’s a lofty goal, but worth reaching for.